 Our principal executive offices are located at 7979 Ivanhoe Avenue, Suite 500, La Jolla, California, 92037, and our telephone number is (619) 567-5290.
 Our website address is www.PalomarSpecialty.com.
 The information on or that can be accessed through our website is not incorporated by reference into this prospectus, and you should not consider any such information as part of this prospectus or in deciding whether to purchase our common stock.
 The Offering

-Common Stock Offered by

-Us shares

-Common Stock Offered by the Selling

-Stockholders shares

-Underwriters'

-Option to

-Purchase

-Additional

-Shares of

-Common The underwriters have a 30-day option to purchase up to additional shares from us and certain of the Stock selling stockholders at the public offering price less underwriting discounts and commissions.

-Common Stock Outstanding After This

-Offering shares

-Use of Proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$ million.
-We intend to use the anticipated net proceeds for general corporate purposes.
+The Offering Common Stock Offered by 750.000 shows Us 750,000 shares Common Stock Offered by the Selling Stockholders 4,250,000 shares Underwriters' Option to Purchase Additional Shares of Common The underwriters have a 30-day option to purchase up to 750,000 additional shares from certain of the Stock selling stockholders at the public offering price less underwriting discounts and commissions.
+Common Stock Outstanding After This Offering 24,218,750 shares Use of Proceeds We estimate that the net proceeds to us from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$34.7 million.
+We intend to use the anticipated net proceeds for general corporate purposes, including to fund future growth.
 We will not receive any of the proceeds from the sale of shares by the selling stockholders in this offering.
 See "Use of Proceeds" and "Principal and Selling Stockholders."
 Dividend Policy We currently do not intend to declare or pay any cash dividends in the foreseeable future.
 Any further determination to pay dividends on our capital stock will be at the discretion of our Board of Directors, subject to applicable laws, and will depend on our financial condition, results of operations, capital requirements, general business conditions, legal, tax and regulatory limitations, contractual restrictions and other factors that our Board of Directors considers relevant.
 See "Dividend Policy" for further information.
 Voting Rights Shares of common stock are entitled to one vote per share.
 See "Description of Capital Stock."

-Assuming no exercise of the underwriters' option to purchase additional shares from the selling stockholders, following this offering, outstanding shares of common stock held by our executive officers, directors and holders of more than 5% of our capital stock will represent approximately of the voting power of our outstanding capital stock.
+Assuming no exercise of the underwriters' option to purchase additional shares from the selling stockholders, following this offering, outstanding shares of common stock held by our executive officers, directors and holders of more than 5% of our capital stock will represent approximately 24.4% of the voting power of our outstanding capital stock.
 Nasdaq symbol "PLMR."
 Risk Factors You should read the section entitled "Risk Factors" beginning on page 18 and the other information included in this prospectus for a discussion of some of the risks and uncertainties you should carefully consider before deciding to invest in our common stock.